Love Me: A Romance Story – Last Minute Shock

 Love Me: A Romance Story – On The Tin (Man)

 This is one of those stories you see very often.
 Francesca Perillo retrofits a story about the difficulties of a relationship.
 So seeing this relationship from the eyes of a cat is a must.
 We readers would probably be indifferent to seeing a robot falling in love with a human.
-Having an outsider’s perspective gives us enough distance to look at the absurdity, but empathetic enough to care about it.
+Having an outsider’s perspective gives us enough distance to look at the absurdity with enough empathy.
 How would you feel if someone who takes care of you gets sad?

 Love Me: A Love Story protagonistWhich brings us to JoJo, a friendly robot in a world that wouldn’t look twice at him.
 He’s happy to be working his menial taxi job, his cups of coffee, and that cat.
 Most people would only see him as that one annoying guy who’s blind to the bleakness.
 But like a lot of people, JoJo’s missing something for that sense of fulfillment.
 So when he meets Gilda, one of the only humans to not give him a hard time and falls for her, he’s like an infatuated teen.
 Which makes the first impression hard to look at because JoJo is such a lovable person.
 Yet only his cat and the reader can tell.